 We are here to help you to transition to tertiary education.
 We aim to support you to embrace the personal and academic growth that being at university encourages.
 If you encounter any issues, we need you to come forward to take up the support we have.

-There is a programme of Welcome events, some of which are online and some of which are on campus.
-In these we will give you more details about your new Department, studying at University and your degree course.
+There is a programme of Welcome events, some of which are online but most of which are on campus.
+In these we will give you more details about your new Department, studying at University of Bath and about your degree course.
 This will be a large amount of information, so we will have recordings, handbooks and online resources to which you can refer if you miss something.
-However, we do encourage you to try to grasp with the main points straight away as that will allow a smoother transition to your new environment.
+However, we do encourage you to try to grasp the main points straight away as that will allow a smoother transition to your new environment.

 Early on you get to meet your Personal Tutor, who will be a point of both academic and pastoral support for you during your studies.
 It is important to build a strong relationship with your tutor, but, as with all relationships, both parties need to put in effort for it to work really well.
 Your Personal Tutor would normally be the first contact point if you have an issue whilst at University.